- Motivations For Selling A Business

 The fact that someone else started the business shouldn’t dissuade you from buying it.
 It can actually be a great way to grow a company even more and improve the lives of all stakeholders within the business, from upper management down to the new intern.

-Once you’ve decided that acquiring a business might be good for you, it’s time to start.
+Once you’ve decided that buying a business might benefit you, it’s time to start.
 We’re providing this roadmap to help you navigate the process.
 Of course, at any point, members of Acquira’s community can avail themselves of our resources.
 In fact, we encourage it.

 For more info, please check out our Acceleration Gauntlet.